usmansaleem/uziblog/README.md

 The following instructions assume that you own a domain and running Wildfly in Amazon EC2 environment with direct host access.

-* Pre-steps *
+*Pre-steps*

-1. Generate CSR to request an SSL certificate from SSL provider (such as ssls.com or globessl.com) `openssl req -new -newkey rsa:2048 -nodes -keyout yourdomain.com.key -out yourdomain.com.csr`
+* Generate CSR to request an SSL certificate from SSL provider (such as ssls.com or globessl.com) `openssl req -new -newkey rsa:2048 -nodes -keyout yourdomain.com.key -out yourdomain.com.csr`

-2. Use the generated CSR to purchase a certificate.
+* Use the generated CSR to purchase a certificate.

-3. Merge all root and intermediate certificates in one file (provided by SSL Vendor) if required.
+* Merge all root and intermediate certificates in one file (provided by SSL Vendor) if required.
 ```
 cat COMODORSADomainValidationSecureServerCA.crt COMODORSAAddTrustCA.crt AddTrustExternalCARoot.crt   > CAChainMerged.crt
 ```

-4. Export in pkcs12 format (yourdomain_com.crt is provided by SSL vendor).
+* Export in pkcs12 format (yourdomain_com.crt is provided by SSL vendor).
 ```
 openssl pkcs12 -export -out yourdomain.p12 -inkey yourdomain.com.key -in yourdomain_com.crt -name AnyFriendlyAliasYouWantToSpecify -chain -CAfile CAChainMerged.crt
 ```

-* Wildfly setup *
+*Wildfly setup*

-1. Place yourdomain.p12 in `<wildfly>/standalone/configuration/`
+* Place yourdomain.p12 in `<wildfly>/standalone/configuration/`

-2. Modify ``<wildfly>/standalone/configuration/standalone.xml`
+* Modify ``<wildfly>/standalone/configuration/standalone.xml`

-2.1 Create security realm:
+* Create security realm:
 ~~~
         <security-realms>
         ...